 The AAA’s Mission and Vision statement asserts a “shared commitment to a diverse Roster of Arbitrators and Mediators.”
-The AAA Roster is composed of 24% women and minorities, and this figure is increasing.
-AAA division executives around the U.S. actively recruit women and minority candidates who meet the criteria established for panels.
+The AAA Roster is composed of 34% women and racially and ethnically diverse panel members, and this figure is increasing.
+AAA division executives around the U.S. actively recruit women and racially and ethnically diverse candidates who meet the criteria established for panels.

 The AAA Higginbotham Fellows Program is a highly visible, extremely successful program created in 2009 to provide training, networking, and mentorship for up-and-coming diverse ADR practitioners.
 Fellows not only have advanced to appointment to the AAA Roster but also have been selected to serve on cases--one even has joined the AAA’s Board of Directors.